bruscalia/tsp-grasp/README.md

 python setup.py install
 ```

-in the repository root folder.
 Make sure Cython and numpy are also available in your python environment.

 Alternatively, you can directly run: